Are you telling stories?

 So, whilst you still need a compelling headline, and an intriguing entrée, without an engaging story that draws candidates to explore further and once enthralled, gets them to act, you will not fill that vacant role.

 What are Veterinary Professionals looking for?

-Across the board – from Vets to Vet Nurses to Vet Technicians to Practice Managers to support and admin team members – in your Job Ad they are looking know more about the following, in this order…
+Across the board – from Vets to Vet Nurses to Vet Technicians to Practice Managers to support and admin team members – once they have determined that it is broadly the right role, right location and right type of practice eg Small Animal, they are looking know more about the following, in this order…

-- Your practice – and what makes it unique
+- Your practice – what makes it unique

-- Your team – and why the candidate would want to work with them
+- Your team – why the candidate would want to work with your team

 - Your patients, cases and clients – and how well you care for them